Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Introduction

 Over time, various models have been developed to capture these properties and facilitate the study of hyperbolic geometry.
 While some models, like the \emph{Poincaré ball}, the \emph{Klein ball}, and the \emph{hemisphere model} represent the infinite hyperbolic space in a finite region in Euclidean space, other models like the \emph{upper-half-plane model} and the \emph{hyperboloid model} map it onto unbounded Euclidean regions.
 For an overview we refer the reader to~\cite[Chapter 7]{rr-ihg-95}.

 With the different models came different approaches to computing Voronoi diagrams.
-For the upper-half-plane model there is an algorithm that computes the hyperbolic Voronoi diagram from a Euclidean one~\cite{ot-cvdu-96}.
-A similar approach was later used to generalize an $\mathcal{O}(n^2)$-algorithm in the two-dimensional Poincaré disk~\cite{Nilforoushan_Mohades_2006}, to an $\mathcal{O}(n \log(n))$-algorithm that works in the Poincaré ball of arbitrary dimensionality~\cite{Bogdanov_Devillers_Teillaud_2014}.
+For the upper-half-plane model there is an algorithm that computes it from a Euclidean one~\cite{ot-cvdu-96}.
+A similar approach was later used to generalize an $\mathcal{O}(n^2)$-algorithm in the Poincaré disk~\cite{Nilforoushan_Mohades_2006}, to an $\mathcal{O}(n \log(n))$-algorithm in the Poincaré ball~\cite{Bogdanov_Devillers_Teillaud_2014}.
 Another method is based on power diagrams and utilizes the Klein disk model~\cite{Nielsen_Nock_2010}.
-We refer the reader to~\cite{tim-rhvdt-11} for an overview of hyperbolic Voronoi diagrams, to~\cite{n-vdigc-20} for their relation to hyperbolic delaunay triangulations, and to~\cite{nn-vhfd-14} for visualizations in different models.
+We refer the reader to~\cite{tim-rhvdt-11} for an overview of hyperbolic Voronoi diagrams, to~\cite{n-vdigc-20} for their relation to hyperbolic Delaunay complexes, and to~\cite{nn-vhfd-14} for visualizations in different models.
 We note that converting between the various representations typically involves scaling the coordinates exponentially, which can lead to numerical issues.
 Consequently, it is best to perform all computations directly in one model, instead of taking detours through other representations.

-A model that has not been considered in the context of hyperbolic Voronoi diagrams before is the \emph{polar-coordinate model}, which is rather surprising given its growing popularity in the study of complex networks.
+A model that has not been considered in the context of hyperbolic Voronoi diagrams before is the \emph{polar-coordinate model}, which is rather surprising given its popularity in the study of complex networks.
 There, the polar-coordinate representation is used to analyze real-world networks like protein-interaction networks, the internet, and trade networks~\cite{ama-lghpi-18, Boguna_Papadopoulos_Krioukov_2010, gbas-whhgit-16}.
 In particular, \emph{hyperbolic random graphs}, a generative graph model aimed at representing such networks, were introduced using the polar-coordinate model of the hyperbolic plane~\cite{kpf-hgcn-10}, and it was since shown that this representation is particularly well-suited for mathematical analysis of network properties and algorithms~\cite{bff-svcpt-21, bff-espsn-18, Gugelmann_Panagiotou_Peter_2012, k-sahrg-16, ms-k-19}.
-We believe that being able to compute Voronoi diagrams in this model has the potential to further advance this field.
+Being able to compute Voronoi diagrams in this model has the potential to further advance this field.